Phuket Zoo: Conservation efforts by the zoo

 It did not appear that the Phuket Zoo was involved with conservation efforts to save animals worldwide.
 They were also not accredited by the South East Asian Zoos Association (which is the main coordinating body for zoos in Thailand) or the World Association of Zoos and Aquariums.

 Milo the Orangutan

 The Phuket Zoo formerly had an orangutan named Milo.
 However, a petition gathered more than 10,000 signatures for her to be removed, due to her being forced to take photos with tourists and her health struggles.
 Due to the petition being circulated, the Natural Resources and Environmental Crime Division of the Royal Thai Police and Department of National Parks decided to confiscate her, after it appeared she was being kept illegally.

 When the authorities came to confiscate Milo, she was not at the zoo.
 All pictures of her on the zoo's website were also deleted.
 Later in the week, Milo was found in a small cage in the jungle.

 Milo died the following year of a stroke.
-Her poor health from her time at the zoo most likely contributed to her passing.
+Her poor health from her time at the zoo most likely contributed to her death.